ctphoenix/Python-Course-Material/chapter9.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:9f0ce8e050
 ## Exercise 5

 Some variables in the dataset are already numeric and perhaps useful for regression and classification.
 In this exercise, we will store the names of these variables for future use and visualize the data for outcomes and continuous covariates.
-We will also take a look at the continuous variables by plotting each pair in a scatter matrix, and evaluate the skew of each variable.
+We will also take a look at the continuous variables and outcomes by plotting each pair in a scatter plot, and evaluate the skew of each variable.

 *** =instructions
 - Call `plt.show()` to observe the plot below.